uom-mde/foundation-s/README.md

 # Foundation S

 University of Manchester branded Omeka S theme based on ZURB Foundation Sites.
 The [Annona IIIF storyboard feature is enabled](https://github.com/NCSU-Libraries/annona), and the theme includes a language selector, optimised for two languages.
-The menu has been taken from the [Omeka team's Freedom theme](https://omeka.org/s/themes/freedom/)Elements of code for the language slector have been taken from from AREPR's [Multilingual theme](https://github.com/arepr/omeka-s-theme-multilingual).
+The menu has been taken from the Omeka team's [Freedom](https://omeka.org/s/themes/freedom/) theme.
+Elements of code for the language selector have been taken from from AREPR's [Multilingual](https://github.com/arepr/omeka-s-theme-multilingual) theme.
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

 ## Installation